uviclibraries/podcasting/editing-audio.md

     <div id="gif1">
     <img src="images/podcast-edit-03-2024Oct.gif">
     </div>

-    - Delete audio from the middle of your audio track by **selecting** the audio you want to delete, and then press the **Delete** button on your keyboard.
+- As you did for trimming the beginning and end of the track, you can select audio from anywhere middle of your audio track, and then press the **Delete** button on your keyboard.

-3. Insert audio into the middle of your main audio track:
+### Inserting or copying audio into your audio track

+This is helpful in situations where you might want to move the order of your content around.
+For example, you might want to change the order, later, of a quesiton and answer.

-- **Select** a few seconds of audio from the middle of your recorded audio and, select **Edit -> Copy**.
+- **Select** a few seconds of audio from the middle of your recorded audio, then, in the main menu, select **Edit -> Copy**.
-- Somewhere else in your audio track, where there is a gap in speaking, click on the timeline and then select **Edit -> Paste** to insert the audio clip.
+- Somewhere else in your audio track, where there is a gap in speaking, click on the timeline and then select **Edit -> Paste** to insert the copied clip.
 - You can also copy voice, music, or background “silence" audio from another track and paste it into your main podcast interview audio track.

-- For some versions of Audacity, there are buttons and others there are not, if there are no buttons, just use Edit on the top menu.
+> NOTE: the locations of buttons in Audacity's interface vary from version to version and system to system (i.e., Windows, Mac, or Linux).
+If you do not find what you are looking for, rely on the main menu to copy/paste.

     <button onclick="toggle('gif2')">Show / Hide Animation </button>
     <div id="gif2">